Gary Burbank: Restaurant ownership

 Burbank founded and co-owned Burbank's Real Bar-B-Q and Ribs restaurant in Sharonville, Ohio.
 In December 2009, the restaurant closed.

 The Sharonville restaurant was the first to open and last to close.
 There were others, including one at I-75 and US 42 in Florence, Kentucky, Louisville, Kentucky and one on Colonel Glenn Highway in Fairborn, Ohio near Wright State University and Wright Patterson Air Force Base, and for a brief period, one in Columbus, Ohio at the corner of Bethel and Sawmill Roads.
 There were also locations at 3300 Parkcrest Lane in Western Hills and another one in the Eastgate area of Cincinnati.

-Retirement
+Retirement and death

 On March 7, 2007, Burbank announced that he would retire on December 31, at the expiration of his contract.
 The last show was broadcast on Friday, December 21, 2007.
 Despite Burbank's retirement, Earl Pitts' commentaries continued to broadcast on its network of affiliates including WLW.
 Burbank finally ended the Pitts commentaries on January 1, 2021, citing age and health problems.

-On September 23, 2009, Burbank returned to the airwaves at his old time slot of 3p-6p with then hosts Eddie Fingers and Tracy Jones promoting his new book "Voices In My Head."
+On September 23, 2009, Burbank returned to the airwaves at his old timeslot with then-hosts Eddie Fingers and Tracy Jones promoting his new book "Voices In My Head."

+Burbank died on August 28, 2025, at the age of 84.